ionvop/remote-desktop-agent/README.md

 This project allows **remote execution of system commands and input control**.

 * There is **no authentication**
-* Anyone with access to the JSONBlob URL can control the machine
+* Anyone with access to the JSONBlob ID can control the machine
 * `run` executes arbitrary shell commands via `os.system`

 ⚠️ **Do NOT expose this publicly.**